MJLMills/rhorix/conversionScripts/README.md

 #### Other

-mif2top.pl - Script for converting MORPHY output to top format.
+mif2top.pl - Script for converting MORPHY/IRIS output to top format.

 Currently support for MORPHY's mif filetype is contained in a single script with much redundant code with the modules above.
 This needs to be changed.

-centerTop.pl
-collateMifs.pl
+centerTop.pl - center a topology on the center of mass of its nuclei.

+collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

+runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions.